House of Gold (Twenty One Pilots song)

-"House of Gold" is a song by American alternative duo Twenty One Pilots.
-It was among several songs from their second album Regional at Best, that was included on the track-listing of their major-label debut studio album Vessel (2013).
-"House of Gold" is an alternative folk song driven by ukulele that is built on an aching melody and stomping drums.
+"House of Gold" is a song written and recorded by American alternative duo Twenty One Pilots from their third studio album, Vessel (2013).
+It is an alternative folk song driven by ukulele that is built on an aching melody and stomping drums.
 Tyler Joseph wrote and dedicated the song to his mother, Kelly Joseph.

 The song was released as a single from the debut album, impacting radio on August 6, 2013.
-The accompanying music video for "House of Gold" was directed by Warren Kommers and released on October 4, 2013.
+The accompanying music video for "House of Gold" was directed by Warren Kommers and released on October 2, 2013.
 The video depicts Joseph and Josh Dun being severed in half while still managing to play their instruments.

 "House of Gold" received generally favorable reviews from contemporary music critics.
 "House of Gold" has since been certified Platinum by the Recording Industry Association of America (RIAA).

 Background

 After expanding their audience with a series of videos directed by their friend Mark Eshleman, Twenty One Pilots grew and captured the attention of the major record labels.
 In 2012, once they signed to the Atlantic subsidiary label Fueled by Ramen, the band released their Three Songs EP and began working with record producer Greg Wells on their debut studio album, Vessel.
 "House of Gold" was released as the fourth song on the track-listing of their major-label debut album.
 A mixture of songs from their previous EPs in addition to new tracks, Vessel was released in January 2013 and featured "House of Gold" as one of its singles.

 Using the Hawaiian instrument, the ukulele, lead singer Tyler Joseph wrote "House of Gold" for his mother and dedicated the song to her.
 After walking into a used music store, Joseph saw and purchased a ukulele even though he had no idea how to play.
 He figured the instrument was meant for him because it was small and he thinks he has "small hands".
 He was able to learn how to play the ukulele, learning a few chords.
 In an interview with Rock Sound, Joseph briefly explained how 'House of Gold' is about his mother.
 He said, "...it means a lot to me and for me to reveal exactly what the song is about would be a little too vulnerable, but I love my mom very much and I want to always be there for her, like she was for me, and this song is about that."
 Alongside being a folky, ukulele-driven tribute, its songwriting demonstrates a traditional form of Americana, featuring lyrics that toy with poignant questions.
 Moreover, as a lighthearted ode to Joseph's mother, "House of Gold" endures a theme rooted in his family values, as highlighted in the album artwork for Vessel, which featured the grandfathers of Joseph and drummer Josh Dun.